meilisearch/documentation/reference/api/tasks.md

 ```bash
 curl -X GET 'http://localhost:7700/tasks?status=succeeded,failed&type=documentAdditionOrUpdate'
 ```

+At this time, `OR` operations between different filters are not supported.
+For example, you cannot view only tasks which have a type of `documentAddition` **or** a status of `failed`.

 [Read more about the possible values of these fields in our asynchronous operations guide.](/learn/advanced/asynchronous_operations.md)